 - Increased overall productivity

 1. Invest in High Quality Cleaning and Restroom Products

-results from selecting products with significant benefits for both customers and staff.
-They are no less important than cleaning products selected for the home, particularly since the propagation rate for germs is much higher in public spaces when adequate enviromental hygiene or safety products are not available.
-Typically these include:
+Workplace cleanliness results from selecting products with significant benefits for both customers and staff.
+They are no less important than cleaning products selected for the home, particularly since the propagation rate for germs is much higher in public spaces when adequate environmental hygiene or safety products are not available.
+Typically, these include:

 - Sanitary wipes

 These products can help control the spread of germs on all surfaces, whether it is your phone, keyboard, desk, the microwave, or common areas/shared spaces.
 Grime or mold can easily get a foothold when daily cleaning is not a practice.
 Ensure that your janitorial team carries a daily cleaner or all-purpose cleaner for all surfaces.

 Not only does this heighten employee awareness, but it also lets customers know that this is something which is important to you.
 “Cover when you cough” signs and “wash your hands before returning to work” signs further emphasize that your workplace cares about personal hygiene.

 A publicly displayed company policy sign such as: Don’t be ill here!
 Call in sick, if necessary! makes a strong statement about your beliefs.
 One person shouldn’t be in the position to knock out a portion of your office staff, or production workers.